jcolag/entropy-arbitrage/2021-07-22-yesterday.md

  >
  > **KIRK**: It's called Earth.

-Especially given the end of the story, it's likely that this was meant to be taken as a reference to [**This Island Earth**](https://en.wikipedia.org/wiki/This_Island_Earth_%28novel%29).
+Especially given the end of the story, it's likely that this was meant to be taken as a reference to {% wiki This_Island_Earth_%28novel%29|**This Island Earth**|en %}.

  > Captain's log, stardate 5943.9.
 The people of this time believe in witches, and witchcraft is what I've been accused of.
 Five witnesses heard McCoy's voice speak to me and thought it was an evil spirit.
 From what I know of witchcraft trials, I don't have much chance unless I can get to the prosecutor.

 It's worth pointing out that, despite the strange abilities Kirk has seen throughout the series---some semi-credibly posing as magic---he's dismissive of the idea of "witchcraft."
-Similarly odd is how he seems to imply that [witch-hunts](https://en.wikipedia.org/wiki/Witch-hunt) are a galactic phenomenon, given that they haven't even been particularly widespread on Earth history.  *Possibly*, that implies something happening in the future.
+Similarly odd is how he seems to imply that {% wiki Witch-hunt|witch-hunts|en %} are a galactic phenomenon, given that they haven't even been particularly widespread on Earth history.  *Possibly*, that implies something happening in the future.

  > **MCCOY**: Zarabeth, you are a beautiful cook.
 Have you ever been told that?
  >